DeDe Dorsey: Cincinnati Bengals (second stint)

-Las Vegas Locomotives
+Las Vegas Locomotives (first stint)

 Dorsey scored two touchdowns for the Las Vegas Locomotives against the California Redwoods in the first ever game of the UFL on October 8, 2009.
 He rushed for 63 yards on nine carries and 3 receptions.
-On November 27, 2009, in the first-ever UFL Championship game, Dorsey rushed 11 times for 66 yards and scored on touchdown runs of 38 yards and 1 yard to help the Las Vegas Locomotives defeat the previously unbeaten Florida Tuskers 20-17 in overtime.
+On November 27, 2009, in the first-ever UFL Championship game, Dorsey rushed 11 times for 66 yards and scored on touchdown runs of 38 yards and 1 yard to help the Las Vegas Locomotives defeat the previously unbeaten Florida Tuskers 20–17 in overtime.
 Dorsey was named MVP of the game.

 Detroit Lions

 Dorsey signed a future contract with the Detroit Lions on February 9, 2010.
 He was released on September 4.

-Second stint with Locomotives
+Las Vegas Locomotives (second stint)

 Dorsey re-signed with the Las Vegas Locomotives on September 24, 2010.
 On October 5, he was named UFL Player Of The Week for week 3.

 Dorsey signed with the Saskatchewan Roughriders on April 29, 2013.
 He was released on June 22, 2013.